 Did you know you can make a frittata in just one pan?
 If like me, you don’t enjoy washing dishes, this is also good news.
 But, if you’re making brunch for a group or need something for a potluck, you can make mini frittatas using muffin tins.

 - 1/2 cup milk or cream

 - 10 ounces mixed veggies and/or meat, cut into small, 1/2 inch pieces

 - 1/4 cup crumbled or chopped cheese of your liking

-- Melt one tablespoon of the butter in a 8-10 inch, heavy bottomed pan that has been preheated over medium high heat.
-A cast iron pan is ideal.
-Add the onion, potato and the additional veggies and meat, if you choose to include.
+- Melt one tablespoon of the butter in an 8-10 inch heavy-bottomed pan that has been preheated over medium-high heat.
+A cast-iron pan is ideal.
+Add the onion, potato, and the additional veggies and meat, if you choose to include them.
 Cook about 15 minutes or until everything is cooked through and tender.
 Increase the heat if needed.

 - For mini frittatas: Preheat the oven to 375F and grease two 12 cup muffin tins.
 Pour the eggs 3/4 of the way in the tins and then top with your cooked filling ingredients and the cheese.
-It’s important to put the eggs in the tins first in order to form the shell, otherwise the fillings will fall right out when you remove them from the pan.
+It’s important to put the eggs in the tins first to form the shell; otherwise, the fillings will fall right out when you remove them from the pan.
 Bake in the oven for about 15 minutes, until set and puffy.